SSW for March 18, 2021

 I’m still facing the abyss, looking into eternity … trying to make sense of it all … trying to make sense of this single moment in time.
 I read in the news about water on Mars—there was a lot of it, apparently, but we’re talking about 3 billion years ago.
 That’s literally something that some scientists have said: Mars was such and such 3 billion years ago (but now all that water has gone somewhere—in the rocks below the surface?
 Into outer space?).
 Three billion years ago: That’s so long before any of my three topics of today: vaccine purgatory, Nancy Sinatra, and really going back, Cicero, who, ancient as he is, still is not all that close to even one billion years ago.
 All these billions of years bang against the limits of my comprehension and imagination, kinda like the trillions of dollars being spent so lavishly and stingily and carefully and crudely in President Biden’s Coronavirus stimulus package.
 I think of Terry’s comment about how he conceives of amounts like that: he can’t.
 So, it has no meaning.
 And we’re probably all in Terry’s boat, as we throw up our hands at the seas of thousands and millions and billions and trillions, and figure it must all work out somehow—whether it’s through making things up (printing money? declaring victory and moving on?
 Imploding in insolvency?) or just hoping for the best.

 My three topics cover some range: the news of the day, the heartstrings of a daughter’s devotion; the connections to eternity and fleeting urgency and eternal resonance—if disguised in continuing preoccupations that have no hope of permanence, despite how persistent they’ve been in continuing on.
-As for this last, I’m think of Cicero, who both seems so relevant and so completely gone from existence.
+As for this last, I’m thinking of Cicero, who both seems so relevant and so completely gone from existence.

 A good starting point—a theme of my notebooks lately—is the “drive in”: I drive in on Cicero Ave., so Cicero the man is “right there”—kinda—living on, despite the avenue having nothing really Ciceronian about it.
 It’s large, I suppose, like the man.
 I can’t stop thinking of Cicero’s mortality: He was 63 when he died, my age, and he had accomplished so much.
 How can not every human relate to Cicero?
 He was given privilege at the start of his life born into the “middle class”; he had family he loved (Brother Quintus in De Oratore); he achieved greatness in oratory, law, and politics.
 And he died before his time—because he was so important.
 He had to be murdered.
 So, he never had the chance of fading away, becoming irrelevant and forgotten.
 I remember you, Cicero; I read your treatise of “oratory”—one of many you wrote on that topic, and I can see your development in theory, your love of your brother, your admiration for your mentor, Crassus, your nostalgia for an earlier, happier time.
 I think of the reflective, “end of life” tone of De Oratore, a book written while you were in your mid-fifties—still a man with a lot of living left, but nonetheless, a man who was looking back, looking to teach, looking to create a dialogue of friendly and different voices trying to figure out just what is it about persuasion, performance, public life, responsibility, exploitation, strategy—all the stuff that goes into, surrounds, comes out of effective, responsible, service-oriented speech?
 I feel you right here, in my mind, Cicero.
 Yet, I also feel those nagging questions: Why all this effort?
 Why are we remembering you?
 Why did you have to be killed, after such a valuable life, at a point in your life when retirement beckoned, with those pursuits away from the forum and Senate—the reading, and math, and music, and leisure you talked about in De Oratore?